jbccollins/destiny-loadout-builder/README.md

 > npm install -g local-ssl-proxy // This actually is done with npx in the script so it's not necessary atm
 TODO: Can local-ssl-proxy be installed as a dev dependency instead??

+### TODOS
+- Turn strict mode back on in tsconfig.json